eugenp/REST-With-Spring/README.md

-# Eclipse
+# IDE
-- see the [Eclipse wiki page](https://github.com/eugenp/REST-With-Spring/wiki/Eclipse:-Setup-and-Configuration) of this project
+- this is a Maven project, so you can use any major IDE that has Maven support (Eclipse, IntelliJ, etc)